Nike Convertible Diaper Bag Review: Unisex and Travel-Friendly

 Overall backpack size

 The Nike Diaper Bag is 25L, which means it probably fits under the seat in front of you if you are on a flight.
 It could be a personal item.
-If your baby or toddler is a lap infant and will be spending a flight on your lap, your child will probably get a “free” personal item, which will be their diaper bag.
-If you plan to fly with your baby, you may like my list of the best tips for a flight with a baby.
+If your baby or toddler is a lap infant and will be spending a flight on your lap, your child will probably get a “free” personal item, which will be their travel-ready toddler diaper bag.

 When I packed the Nike Diaper Bag for a day trip to Philadelphia, I was able to fit baby food, changes of clothing, a sleep sack, a plush book, diapers, wipes, our changing pad, a travel sound machine and more!
 On the product page, there’s a cool video with someone packing things in the bag from a top-down view.